 Native to (or naturalized in) Oregon:

 - Deciduous conifer, large, to 230 ft (70 m), open and pyramidal, horizontal branches, short spur shoots.
+The trunk is often devoid of branches over much of its length.
+Bark is reddish brown, scaly at first but becoming thick and furrowed.
 Leaves in clusters of 15-30, each 3-5 cm long, glossy pale green, yellowish in fall.
 Mature cones 3-5 cm long, reddish brown, about 30 scales, bract tip extends beyond the scale.

 - Sun, moist, light soil; grows rapidly, and soon too large for the average garden.